paalvibe/vidslide/README.md

 img10.png,05:20
 ```

-Note that last slide must be repeated to specify when its display ends.
+Note that the last slide must be repeated to specify when its display ends.